aws/copilot-cli/site/content/docs/developing/addons/package.en.md

 Your templates on disk will not be modified.
 To see the full list of resources that are supported, take a look at the [AWS CLI documentation](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/cloudformation/package.html).

-This feature can be used to deploy local Lambda Functions stored in the same repo as another Copilot service.
+This feature can be used to deploy local Lambda functions stored in the same repo as another Copilot service.
-For example, to deploy a javascript Lambda Function alongside a copilot service, you can add this resource to your [addon template](../workload):
+For example, to deploy a javascript Lambda function alongside a copilot service, you can add this resource to your [addon template](../workload):

 ???+ note "Example Lambda Function"
     === "copilot/service-name/addons/lambda.yml"